fatwir/fatwir.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: A growing collection of my graduate project(s)
+description: This is a growing collection of my project(s), and updates are constantly being made.
+For a complete list of all my projects, please visit my Github profile at <a href="https://github.com/fatwir">github.com/fatwir</a>.
 nav: true
 nav_order: 2
 display_categories: [work, fun]